-The Associate University Librarian for Research and Education oversees a broad portfolio of responsibilities that include Access Services; Learning and Teaching Services in the Harvard College Library; Lamont Library and Maps, Media, Data, and Government Information.
-The incumbent also shapes Research, Teaching, and Learning (RTL) policy for the Faculty of Arts and Sciences and provides leadership in RTL for the whole of Harvard Library.
+The Associate University Librarian for Research and Education oversees a broad portfolio of responsibilities, including Access Services; Learning and Teaching Services in the Harvard College Library; Lamont Library and Maps, Media, Data, and Government Information; Science and Engineering Information Services.
+The incumbent shapes Research, Teaching, and Learning (RTL) policy for the Faculty of Arts and Sciences and provides leadership in RTL for the Harvard Library.
 The AUL also will work closely with the director of the Harvard Graduate School of Education's Monroe C. Gutman Library in support of their mutual interest in teaching and learning.

 The Library seeks a creative, innovative individual to advance strategic and visionary programs in support of user services and outreach to the public.
 Using a data-driven approach, the AUL for Research and Learning applies principles of assessment to develop and enhance the user experience.
 The AUL works in a highly collaborative manner with members of the Senior Management Team and the Library Leadership Team.